Why You Need To Get Serious About Cyber

 The first 48 hours following an attack are considered the most important when it comes to minimising business interruption and data loss.
 A good breach response service offers 24-hour support and access to forensic specialists who work quickly to secure your data, eradicate the threat and find what caused the breach.
 They also provide critical evidence for civil, criminal, tribunal and disciplinary action.

 With a breach response service to call upon, you can take control over the situation.
-No, you can’t retrieve the data you’ve lost.
+No, you can’t change what's happened.
 But you can reassure your stakeholders that everything is being done to minimise the damage.

 Stay in control as you scale